 There are two types of malpractice insurance for home health providers: claims-made policies and occurrence policies.
 A claims-made policy offers coverage only when a claim is filed during a policy period.
 Occurrence policies accommodate long-tail situations, or events, that do not produce lawsuits or claims right away.
 While a claims-made policy may have a lower premium than occurrence, a claims-made policy owner may need tail coverage to protect themselves from negligence claims made after the policy expires.

-As a business, malpractice insurance for home health agencies is a must, and each policy comes with workplace liability insurance.
+As a business, malpractice insurance for home health agencies is a must, and each policy comes with workplace liability coverage.
 To have full peace of mind, businesses should also be covered with general liability and cyber liability insurance.

 Home health care liability insurance, also known as home health care malpractice insurance, protects CNAs, caregivers, and aides from legal claims associated with wrongful practice resulting in bodily injury, medical expenses and/or property damage.
 Professional liability coverage from CM&F includes the cost of defending yourself or business in lawsuits related to such claims.